Asqatasun/Asqatasun/documentation/en/30_Contributor_doc/Engine/Heritrix_configuration.md

 #### Site Crawl

-The Decision Rule Sequence adapted to tanaguru's page crawl needs is defined as follows
+The Decision Rule Sequence adapted to asqatasun's page crawl needs is defined as follows

 * `RejectDecideRule` with default settings
 * `SurtPrefixedDecideRule` with "seedsAsSurtPrefixes" property set to true